-Federal income tax status - The Houston Food Bank, the Endowment, and MBKFF are exempt from federal income tax under (0,0) of the Internal Revenue Code.
-The Houston Food Bank is classified as a public charity under (0,0) (1)(A)(vi).
-The Endowment is classified as a Type I supporting organization under (0,0)(3).
-MBKFF is classified as a Type I supporting organization under (0,0)(3).
+Federal income tax status - The Houston Food Bank, the Endowment, and MBKFF are exempt from federal income tax under §501(c)(3) of the Internal Revenue Code.
+The Houston Food Bank is classified as a public charity under §170(b)(1)(A)(vi).
+The Endowment is classified as a Type I supporting organization under §509(a)(3).
+MBKFF is classified as a Type I supporting organization under §509(a)(3).
 The Houston Food Bank, the Endowment, and MBKFF file annual federal information returns that are subject to routine examination; however, there are no examinations for any tax periods currently in progress.
-QALICB files an annual U. S. Return of Partnership Income that is subject to routine examinations for any tax periods currently in progress.
-The Houston Food Bank, the Endowment, MBKFF and QALICB believe they are no longer subject to examinations of returns for tax years ended before June 30, 2011.
+QALICB files an annual U. S. Return of Partnership Income that is subject to routine examination; however, there are no examinations for any tax periods currently in progress.
+The Houston Food Bank, the Endowment, MBKFF and QALICB believe they are no longer subject to examinations of returns for tax years ended before June 30, 2012.